-Two more months and then it will be March 2021; it has now been almost a year since the corona crisis started.
-Despite the fact that we have been unable to do much in the past period, I notice that I don’t really get much rest.
+Only a few more days and then it’s 2022!
+My Christmas holiday has begun and despite the fact that there’s not a lot to do due to the lockdown, I notice that I don’t get enough rest.
 It’s like I’m glued to my phone and Netflix, preferably both at the same time.
-We also work from home and I spend most of my day behind my computer screen.
+We work from home and I spend most of my day behind my computer screen.
 I am constantly online, but I notice that it actually causes me a lot of stress.
 Sometimes I need some me time.
-But how do you find it?
+But what can you do?
 Below you will find 5 accessible tips.

 You may have heard this one a thousand times, but it really works!
 When you meditate, you really give your head a break and yourself the time to catch your breath.
 Without incentives and the constant need to absorb information.
 I personally like to use the Headspace app for guided meditation and their sleep casts.
 To come back to Netflix for a moment; Headspace has a short series on Netflix “Guide to Meditation”.
 Here you can learn the basics and they explain the science behind meditation!
 In this blog you can find more information about types of meditation and what suits you.